Should I Sell My House? A 3 Step Guide to Deciding

 Your home-selling strategy and the proceeds you can expect to receive from your sale will revolve around your decision to hire an agent or sell by owner.

 Hire an agent and you’ll get excellent exposure while likely paying the traditional 6 percent commission.
 It’s as simple as that.
 Sell your home completely on your own and you’ll retain the commission you’d normally pay an agent but you might struggle to gain widespread exposure.
-Selling your home by owner using ForSaleByOwner.com, however, brings you the best of both worlds.
-Agent commission will be zeroed out and you’ll get instant exposure for your listing across major real estate websites like Zillow, Yahoo! and Redfin.
+If you choose to sell using ForSaleByOwner.com, you will not have to pay commission fees and you’ll get instant exposure for your listing across major real estate websites like Zillow, Yahoo! and Redfin.
 We can even help you get your home on your local MLS so you reach the maximum number of buyers possible.

-Whether you list your home with a real estate agent and pay 5 to 6 percent of the sale price in commission or decide to sell your house on your own, it is going to involve considerable effort on your part.
+Whether you list your home with a real estate agent or decide to sell your house on your own, it is going to involve considerable effort on your part.
 Either way you will be responsible for gathering most of the relevant documents, getting your house ready to sell, and ordering and paying for any pre-inspections or appraisals.
 Either way, in some states, you will also have to hire (and pay) an attorney or an escrow agent to complete the sale.
 In some instances an agent might ask you to participate in any special advertising for the property.

 Going the “for sale by owner” route, also known as FSBO, will require you to invest your time showing the property and negotiating with buyers, but you will save thousands of dollars that you’d otherwise pay in agent commission fees.
 You will also determine how much you spend on marketing as well as where and how you publicize your property.
 Additionally, shaving or eliminating commission dollars gives you more flexibility to make your home stand out from the crowd with a competitive price.